GBrachetta/guillermo/TESTING.md

 > - *As a user I would like to be able to delete media so it automatically disappears from my album.*
 > - *As a user I would like to be able to replace photos and have a preview of it so I don't make mistakes.*

+- The gallery works responsively across all systems.
+  - *Verdict: passed.* :white_check_mark:
+- Lightbox displays extra information about the images (title, caption)
+  - *Verdict: passed.* :white_check_mark:
+- Images can be shared from the lightbox, via a direct link or social media.
+  - *Verdict: passed.* :white_check_mark:
+- Images can be downloaded at full resolution.
+  - *Verdict: passed.* :white_check_mark:
+- Album can be updated by admins and the additions or modifications take place instantly and without further action required.
+  - *Verdict: passed.* :white_check_mark:
+- Images can be individually edited, name and caption changed and image replaced and these changes take place seamlessly and without further action required.
+  - *Verdict: passed.* :white_check_mark:
+- Gallery generates randomly and creates a different layout on every reload automatically.
+  - *Verdict: passed.* :white_check_mark:
+- Video plays in the lightbox.
+  - *Verdict: passed.* :white_check_mark:
+- Video thumbnails are generated automatically.

 ### Profiles app

 > - *As a user I would like to be able to register an account so I can make effortless future purchases.*
 > - *As a user I would like to be able to reset my password so I can log in in case I forgot it.*
 > - *As a user I would like to be able to see my order history so I can make sure to know what I have purchased.*
 > - *As a user I would like to be able to update my user details so I can be sure my delivery information is accurate.*

+- Account is created and user receives notification email requesting to confirm email address automatically.
+  - *Verdict: passed.* :white_check_mark:
+- Activation link received by email works to effectively confirm email address, allowing to log in.
+  - *Verdict: passed.* :white_check_mark:
+- Users receive a reset password link via email when requested.
+  - *Verdict: passed.* :white_check_mark:
+- Users can alter and update their delivery information and all information related to their account, excepting username.
+  - *Verdict: passed.* :white_check_mark:
+- Users can add, change or delete email addresses and manage them, changing which one is the primary one (and thus receiving communications through that primary one).
+  - *Verdict: passed.* :white_check_mark:
+- Users can change their password.
+  - *Verdict: passed.* :white_check_mark:
+- Users have an overview of their order history, ordered from the more recent, and can access individual orders in a clear way.
+  - *Verdict: passed.* :white_check_mark:
+- Users can log out with one click without needing to go over the intermediary "Confirm Logout" form.
+This was achieved by adding the variable `ACCOUNT_LOGOUT_ON_GET = True` to the settings.
+  - *Verdict: passed.* :white_check_mark:

 ### Shop App